| Since | 21.0 |

 Keep Tip Scale

-When turned on, the scaling at the tip of the neck remains unchanged as you stretch the neck.
-When turned off, the tip of the neck is scaled as you stretch the neck.
+When turned on, the scaling of the neck at the tip remains unchanged as you stretch the neck.
+When turned off, the neck at the tip is scaled as you stretch the neck.

 Driven ¶